na-na-hi/renget/archive/v7yae.md

 "I made six recordings and Faith and Christopher only got through one of them."

 **"Hello lovebirds!
 Welcome to the Tunnel of Love Part II!
-Now that you've kissed, it's time for the real fun to begin!" boomed Inigo's recorder announcer voice from the booth's speakers.**
+Now that you've kissed, it's time for the real fun to begin!" boomed Inigo's recorded announcer voice from the booth's speakers.**

 ***
 ***